+DATES

-DATES 7 night rides in Northern Patagonia are run between November and late February from set dates.
+7 night rides in Northern Patagonia are run between November and late February from set dates.
 Other dates, or tailor-made rides for private groups of 8 to 10 riders can be arranged on request.
 Private groups can sometimes combine a ride in Patagonia with 3 nights at El Boqueron, Jakob's family estancia in Buenos Aires province, which can also be booked independently for a group on request.
 Please contact us to discuss dates and availability.

+HORSES

-HORSES The horses used are owned by Jakob and his team and are locally bred.
+The horses used are owned by Jakob and his team and are locally bred.
 In Patagonia horses are Argentine Criollos and Criollos crossed with Quarter Horse, Thoroughbred or Percheron.
 They are strong and sensible, very sure footed and at ease on rough or steep mountain terrain but also energetic, responsive and forward going making them a real pleasure to ride.
 There is an excellent choice for riders of different abilities.
-The horses are ridden in the local style, similar to western riding, with a light contact and relaxed seat and are used to neck reining.
-As part of a new breeding programme Jakob has recently imported a Noriker stallion from Austria to cross with some of his Criollo mares - an exciting project with the aim of creating a new line of ideal mountain safari horses.
-TACK Argentine style in Patagonia - saddles are similar to westerns without the big pommel, topped with a comfortable sheepskin.
+The horses are ridden in the local style, similar to western riding.
+They are used to neck reining with a light contact and relaxed seat.
+As part of a new breeding programme Jakob recently imported a Noriker stallion from Austria to cross with some of his Criollo mares - an exciting project with the aim of creating a new line of ideal mountain safari horses.

+TACK

+Argentine style in Patagonia - saddles are similar to westerns without the big pommel, topped with a comfortable sheepskin.
+Bridles are also local style, made from raw-hide and with shanked bits so that only a loose contact with the mouth is required.
 Saddle-bags are provided.

+RIDING

-RIDING On a 7 night Patagonia Adventure, there is riding on 7 days, usually a short ride into camp on the first day, a great chance to try the horses, and then 4 to 8 hours in the saddle on the next 6 days.
+On a 7 night Patagonia Adventure, there is riding on 7 days, usually a short ride into camp on the first day, a great chance to try the horses, and then 4 to 8 hours in the saddle on the next 6 days.
 On some days, riding is from camp to camp stopping for a long lunch and siesta on the way; on others you ride out from the night's base, stopping for lunch and refreshments and perhaps also to fish or swim.
-Rides are either lead by Jakob himself - bi-lingual, charming and thoughtful company with more than 15 years' experience leading adventurous and personally tailored riding trips - or by another experienced English speaking guide, always assisted by the excellent, experienced local gauchos who look after the horses and provide support and back-up.
-Groups are limited to a maximum of 8 (or 10 for private groups).
-WEIGHT LIMIT 95kgs / 15 stone (with a lower 90kgs limit for less experienced riders) but please contact us if your weight is close to this to check suitable horses are available (some heavier experienced riders may be taken by prior arrangement).
+Rides are either lead by Jakob himself - bi-lingual, charming and thoughtful with more than 20 years' experience leading adventurous and personally tailored riding trips - or by other experienced English speaking guides, always assisted by the excellent, experienced local gauchos who look after the horses and provide support and back-up.
+Groups are limited to a maximum of 10.

+WEIGHT LIMIT

+95kgs / 15 stone (with a lower 90kgs limit for less experienced riders) but please contact us if your weight is close to this to check suitable horses are available (some heavier experienced riders may be taken by prior arrangement).

+PACE

+Varies with the going but routes in Patagonia cross rugged, narrow and steep terrain where the vegetation is often thick so it is predominantly slow.
+You are always free to move on where the ground allows and in the valleys there are good places for occasional energetic canters.

+RIDING EXPERIENCE